lwkchan/twitter-on-cli/README.md

 A Command Line Interface (CLI) app which interacts with Twitter API

 At the moment, this app is *very* basic - it can only write Tweets to your Twitter feed.
 If I fancy later on, I'll look to expand functionality.
 My own ideas include:
+- Checking whether the user is sure to post a tweet before posting it
 - Searching for the last few tweets of a particular user
 - Retweeting
 - Liking Tweets